Get exclusive updates as we build the industry’s first automated, multi-account Unified Managed Household. SIGN UP NOW

 Roth IRAs and Roth 401(k) accounts also have contribution limits, but contributions are not tax-deductible.
 These accounts have different rules for withdrawals, allowing clients to potentially access their contributions (not the earnings) penalty-free before retirement.
 However, to enjoy tax-free withdrawals of both contributions and earnings, specific criteria must be met.

 Understanding the types of investment accounts, including taxable and tax-advantaged accounts, is crucial for optimizing tax efficiency in investing.
-By strategically utilizing the benefits and constraints of each account type, along with technologies like those available from LifeYield, advisors can help minimize the tax drag on their clients’ investment returns and maximize their long-term retirement income.
+By strategically utilizing the benefits and constraints of each account type, along with technologies like those available from SEI LifeYield, advisors can help minimize the tax drag on their clients’ investment returns and maximize their long-term retirement income.

 Possible Ways Clients Can Distribute Investment Money